sclorg/postgresql-container/latest/root/usr/share/container-scripts/postgresql/README.md

 directory has the appropriate permissions and that the owner and group of the directory matches the user UID or name which is running inside the container.**

-Typically (unless you use `docker run -u` option) processes in docker container run under UID 26, so -- on GNU/Linux -- you can fix the datadir permissions for example by:
+Typically (unless you use `docker run -u` option) processes in container run under UID 26, so -- on GNU/Linux -- you can fix the datadir permissions for example by: